 - Find support.
 Make sure that your shoes provide good heel and arch support.

 - Talk to your doctor.
 Talk to your podiatrist about specialty shoes and orthotics to ease your symptoms.

-Your podiatrist will help you with proper treatment for painful arthritis; however, you want to ensure that you are taking all of the proper steps to manage the pain in your joints.
-The above tips can be beneficial to the treatment of disruptive arthritis.
+Your podiatrist can help you with proper treatment for painful arthritis; however, you want to ensure that you are taking all of the proper steps to manage the pain in your joints.
+The above tips can be beneficial to the treatment of painful arthritis.